markjnkim/es_mod/01-html/content/step-3-hero.md

 - **Placeholder** offers a hint or label within the text field itself, but will not be submitted if this field is left blank.
 - **Name** attribute will declare this element so it can be referenced later when the data is submitted.

-> **Do if Yourself**: Having given the first text input field, can write out the next two for email and phone number.
+> **Do if Yourself**: Having given the first text input field, can you write out the next two for email and phone number.

 > **Hint**: Each has a specific attribute for `name`, `type`, and `placeholder`.
 A list of `type` attributes can be found [here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).

 > **Pause**: Notice at the end of this tag is a forward slash.
-Can you think about what this slash does?
+What is this slash for?

-> **Urkel Says**: Confusing which is forward slash vs backward slash?
+> **Urkel Says**: Confusing which is forward vs backward slash?
 [This](https://sites.cs.ucsb.edu/~pconrad/topics/BackslashVsForwardSlash/) might clear things up.

 > **Answer**: This is known as a self closing tag.
 Certain elements like an `input` element do not contain any content, but is a prompt for user interactivity, so the opening tag immediately follows a closing tag.
 As is a common custom for developers, a shortcut was created to avoid clutter in favor of conciseness by using this clean and quick short cut.